igoros777/bash-snippets/README.md

-# bash-snippets
+# Bash Snippets
-Potentially useful bash one-liners, loops, and short scripts
+Potentially useful bash one-liners, loops, and short scripts.
+Enjoy at your own risk.